By Michael Lanza

 But unlike many popular areas of the High Sierra, in much of the Winds, you just might hike past more lakes than other people—if you’re willing to put in a little extra effort to walk a bit deeper into the backcountry—and advance backcountry permit reservations are not needed.

-I’ve explored throughout the Winds on several trips over the past three decades.
+I’ve explored throughout the Winds on several trips over more than three decades.

 On one 41-mile loop, two friends and I hiked past a constellation of beautiful lakes, enjoyed a camp near lakes at over 10,000 feet in Titcomb Basin—where granite peaks rise to over 13,000 feet—and took a spicy off-trail route over a 12,000-foot pass.